-5G is finally here, but as with many major breakthroughs, the new cellular tech has spawned a set of conspiracy theories, with everything ranging from the idea that 5G can cause cancer to the claim that it causes the coronavirus.
+What is 5G?
+It will take some time before it truly impacts our lives, but the next-gen mobile network is here whether people are ready for it or not.
+Carriers have deployed their nationwide 5G network coverage, and are in the middle of expanding the rollout.
+But, as with many major breakthroughs, the new cellular technology has spawned a set of conspiracy theories, including everything ranging from the idea that 5G can cause cancer to the claim that it causes the coronavirus.

 The physics of 5G